Alcheemiist/Codingame-Fall-Challenge-2024/README.md

 - Utilize your resources to connect new buildings to the transportation network or reinforce existing infrastructure.

-## 3. Scoring
+## Scoring
-Your goal is to maximize your score before the end of the simulation.
+our goal is to maximize your score before the end of the simulation.
 Points are awarded based on astronauts reaching their targets:
 - **Up to 100 points** for each astronaut:
   - **Speed:** 50 points, minus the number of days taken to reach the destination.
   - **Population Balance:** 50 points, minus the number of astronauts who have already reached the same module in the current lunar month (negative scores reset to 0).

-### Example Scenarios
-- Details on scoring examples can be added here.

-## 4. Implementation Summary
+## Implementation Summary

 ### Overview
-The provided solution is a simulation for managing a space station's construction, where different types of buildings are connected to facilitate movement and resource management.
+My solution is a simulation for managing a space station's construction, where different types of buildings are connected to facilitate movement and resource management.
 The core components include the management of landing pads, modules, routes, and the connection of new buildings based on their types and existing structures.

 ### Key Components